dutertetimes/dutertetimes.github.io/news/_posts/2016-10-20-20161020T025550-Press Conference with the Malacañang Press Corps.md

 ---
 title: Press Conference with the Malacañang Press Corps
 date: 2016-10-20T02:55:50UTC
-excerpt: A press conference with the Malacañang Press Corps on 19 October 2016 at the Grand Hyatt Hotel, Beijing, China.
+excerpt: A press conference with the Malacañang Press Corps on 19 October 2016 during the state visit of the President in China at the Grand Hyatt Hotel, Beijing, China.
 layout: post
-categories: [president]
+categories: [press briefing]
-tags: [china, press conference, presscon]
+tags: [china]
 published: true
 permalink: /news/20161020T025550
 image: